-All records will be kept confidential in accordance with Vision Teaching's data retention policy and be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+All records should be kept confidential in accordance with Vision Teaching's data retention policy and with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), and also be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.

-4. Criteria for raising concerns that meet the harms threshold under this Policy.
+3. Criteria for raising concerns that meet the harms threshold under this Policy